shahidlab/shahidlab.github.io/index.md

 <p align="center" style="font-size:30px;"> <a href="https://plantbio.okstate.edu/"> Department of Plant Biology, Ecology and Evolution, Oklahoma State University </a>
 </p>

 We study interspecies RNA communication and epigenetic regulation in parasitic plants and beyond.
 See our [research](/research/) and [publications](/publications/) to learn more about what we do, and meet our current [lab members](/team/)!
-Feel free to reach out to [Saima](@mailto:saima.shahid@okstate.edu) if you are interested in [joining the lab](/join/) or collaborating on research projects.
+Feel free to reach out if you are interested in [joining the lab](/join/) or collaborating on research projects.